net-lisias-kspu/ShipManifest/Accessing-Ship-Manifest.md

 ![](http://i.imgur.com/GoBn8eb.png)

 When clicked, it will change color as well and the Manifest Window will appear.
+Clicking on the icon again will close the window.

 ![](http://i.imgur.com/qcDB4qp.png)